-LITTLE ROCK – Attorney General Dustin McDaniel announced today that the Arkansas Crime Victims Reparations Board awarded $370,163.56 to victims of violent crime in June.
-Awards were made in 139 new cases.
-Additional expenses were paid in 46 previously submitted cases.
+LITTLE ROCK – Attorney General Dustin McDaniel announced today that the Arkansas Crime Victims Reparations Board awarded $419,018.96 to victims of crime in June.
+Awards were made in 312 new cases.
+Additional expenses were paid in 44 previously submitted cases.

-The Crime Victims Reparations Board determines which claims are eligible for payment and how much money will be awarded to each claimant.
-Though most awards are limited to $10,000 or less, the maximum award can be as high as $25,000 for crime victims who receive catastrophic injuries.
+The Arkansas Crime Victims Reparations Board determines which claims are eligible for payment and how much money will be awarded to each claimant.
+Most awards are limited to $10,000 or less, although the maximum award can be as high as $25,000 for crime victims who receive catastrophic injuries.

 Members of the Crime Victims Reparations Board are Dr. Janice Church, Bryce Brewer and Alex Finger, all of Little Rock, Colleen Nick of Alma and Louis Jones of Fayetteville.

 For more information about the program, call the Crime Victims Hotline at (800) 448-3014 or visit the Attorney General’s website, www.ArkansasAG.gov.